 Tax lien certificates have been around for over 200 years.
-In fact, investors and Wall Street insiders spend billions of dollars each year buying tax lien certificates.
+In fact, every year investors and banks spend billion of dollars buying tax lien certificates.
 They've also done their very best to keep the tax lien business to themselves.

 As a result, tax lien certificates are virtually unknown to all except a small percentage of the world's wealthiest investors.

 Which is why tax lien certificates have attracted the attention of some of the biggest banks and hedge funds in the country including Bank of America, JPMorgan Chase, and Fortress Investment Group.